WPDevelopers/disable-comments/readme.txt

 == Frequently Asked Questions ==

-= What is "persistent mode"? =

-By default, the plugin does not make any persistent changes to your posts - it just dynamically closes comments on them.
-This means that you can use the plugin temporarily and restore comment statuses when you disable it.
-If the plugin works in this mode, then I recommend that you don't use persistent mode.

-Unfortunately some themes do not properly check the comment status of posts, and the plugin in default mode will have no effect with them (comments will still appear to be open).
-To fix this, switch to persistent mode.
-Note however that this will make persistent changes: **comments will remain closed even if you later disable the plugin** (you can always reopen them manually, of course).

-**I repeat, using persistent mode will make changes to your database.
-DO NOT USE IT IF YOU WANT TO DISABLE COMMENTS TEMPORARILY.**

 = Nothing happens after I disable comments on all posts - comment forms still appear when I view my posts. =

 This is because your theme is not checking the comment status of posts in the correct way.
-The solution is to switch the plugin to persistent mode (the last option on the plugin settings page).

 You may like to point your theme's author to [this explanation](http://rayofsolaris.net/blog/2012/how-to-check-if-comments-are-allowed-in-wordpress) of what they are doing wrong, and how to fix it.